adonisjs/session/templates/session.txt

   |--------------------------------------------------------------------------
   |
   | The redis connection you want session driver to use.
 The same connection
-  | must be defined inside `config/redis.ts` file
+  | must be defined inside `config/redis.ts` file as well.
   |
   */
-  redisConnection: 'session',
+  redisConnection: 'local',
 }

 export default sessionConfig